 Prevention is always better than treatment, so if you can, take measures to keep the hip dysplasia at bay for as long as possible.

-Remaining active and keeping your dog at a normal weight are two great methods you can use to help prevent or delay these issues from appearing.
+Remaining active and keeping your dog at normal weight are two great methods you can use to help prevent or delay these issues from appearing.

 Your vet should start by doing an exam to make sure the diagnosis is hip dysplasia and not something else, they can do this by conducting a physical exam or ordering an x-ray.

 If your Aussie is diagnosed with hip dysplasia, there are non-invasive treatment options you can consider first.
-Physical therapy can help to maintain the strength in the leg, hip braces are also an option to consider if surgery is too expensive.
+Physical therapy can help to maintain the strength of the leg, hip braces are also an option to consider if surgery is too expensive.

 If the hip dysplasia is too severe, surgery to correct the issue is also an option, and will most likely yield the best results.
 Have a conversation with your vet to discuss the severity of the condition and the best way to treat it.